- Local Fishing 2019

 - Food that is provided:

-- Saturday breakfast: Eggs and bacon
+- Saturday breakfast: Sausage gravy and biscuits

 - Bring your own beverages and additional snack items